 List Builder is probably the email generation app people think of first when they hear “SumoMe”.
 Tons of sites use it to grow their email list.
-It’s basically a lightbox popup that asks visitors to enter their email address.
+It’s basically a lightbox popup that asks visitors to enter their email addresses.

 It integrates with all the major email providers to make list synchronization easy.
-You can time it to pop up when visitors first come to your site, or use exit-intent popups to try to catch them right before they leave.
+You can time it to pop up when visitors first come to your site or use exit-intent popups to try to catch them right before they leave.